hidakalab-robot/multiple_robots_slam/README.md

 # multiple_robots_slam

+now working repositry

-## This packages need ros-kinetic and are used to do multiple-robots SLAM
+This packages need ros-kinetic and are used to do multiple-robots SLAM

 <!--
 #### "robot_name" require robot-number (ex. robot1, robot2, etc.)